 However, to quote Robert Burns: the best laid schemes o' mice an' men gang aft a-gley.
 This meaning that on Friday, after having done my last pre-race run, things were about to change.
-Since January the news has been talking about a virus, Covid-19, which started in China as was almost certainly giong to break the border and spread like they always seem to.
+Since January the news has been talking about a virus, COVID-19, which started in China and was almost certainly giong to break the border and spread like they always seem to.
 Back then I thought about SARS, and other deadly viruses we've seen spread across the world and figured it'd probably affect air travel at some point.
 I never expected it to actually affect events in the UK as well.
 When I did the Big Half there was already talk that cancellations were likely to happen to try and slow the spread; but still I held out hope.
-Then local government began talking about contingency planning, and that spread to us too - and suddenly things seemed like this planning may become more than just planning for the worst.
+Then local government began talking about contingency planning, and that spread into my work too - and suddenly things seemed like this planning may become more than just planning for the worst.
 It seemed we might just see mass cancellations and possibly even restricted movements unlike anything I've seen in the UK in my lifetime.
 First Jordan Marathon was cancelled, which came as a surprise as I thought of all my races that was far enough in the future to be safe.
 Then Manchester Marathon was cancelled.

 I was surprisingly unbothered by it.
-In some ways it felt like an opportunity to be better prepared for Guernsey Ultra, so I decided that as MK Festival of Running could be my last race for some time it would be good to make the most of it.
+In some ways it felt like an opportunity to be better prepared for Guernsey Ultra in May, so I decided that as MK Festival of Running could be my last race for some time it would be good to make the most of it.
 It'd be a race to enjoy; but maybe also one which I could now risk pushing a little harder in.

 I got to Milton Keynes and found somewhere to park for free about half a mile from the start - perfect for a warm-up jog.
 The race village seemed deserted, with most of the people about queueing up for on-the-day race entries.
 I'd never seen so many sign-ups for a race before - I guessed they were doing other 20 mile or 13 mile races originally that had been cancelled.
 Even the portable loos here had signs on them reading: